-Richard is a senior lecturer in the Department of Commercial Law.
-He holds bachelor’s degrees in philosophy and law and a master’s degree in commercial law from the University of Cape Town ('UCT').
-He is currently a member of the UCT law faculty and has taught at both undergraduate and postgraduate levels in the Department of Commercial Law at UCT, which he joined in 2013 to teach business law while undertaking research into certain areas of corporate and related law, largely focusing on creditor protection.
-Richard's areas of interest currently include financial distress, corporate reorganization ('business rescue'), corporate finance, corporate governance and intellectual property.
-He has published a number of articles in peer-reviewed academic journals and presented at numerous conferences both locally and internationally.
+Richard Bradstreet BA LLB LLM (Commercial Law) PG Dip (Dispute Resolution) PG Dip (IP Law) (UCT) is a senior lecturer in commercial law, having taught at undergraduate and postgraduate levels in the areas of corporate, contract, and patent law.
+His primary areas of interest include financial distress, corporate reorganization and governance, and corporate finance with an emphasis on the protection of creditors.
+He has published a number of articles in peer-reviewed academic journals and presented at numerous conferences both locally and internationally (see below).
 His work has also been cited with approval by the High Court of South Africa.

 - 'Socioeconomic Considerations in Corporate Insolvency Law Policy: A South African Case Study' (2016) Australian Journal of Corporate Law 162.

 - 'The Wolf in Sheep's Clothing - When Debtor-Friendly is Creditor-Friendly: South Africa's Business Rescue and Alternatives Learned From The United States' Chapter 11' Journal of Corporate and Commercial Law & Practice 2015 (2) 1 (with Marius Pretorius & Philip Mindlin).

 - ‘Should Creditors Rely on the Solvency and Liquidity Threshold for Protection? - A South African Case Study' (2015) Journal of African Law 121-149.